Academic Policies & Procedures

 Research Skill/Foreign Language Requirement

-A candidate for the Ph.D. degree must complete one of three research skill options.
+A candidate for the Ph.D. degree must complete one of two research skill options.
 A minimum grade of B (3.0) must be obtained in each course used in meeting this requirement.
-Credits earned in meeting research skill requirements may not be counted in the total of 90 credits required in the major, minor, and elective course components of the course prescription.
+Credits earned in meeting research skill requirements may be counted in the total of 90 credits required for the course prescription.

 - Option I Appropriate research skill courses such as those described below, typically totaling 9 credit hours.
 Possibilities under this option include: